realrate/Causing/README.md

 The files ADE, ATE, AME contains the average effects based on the median _xdat_ observation as well as the estimated effects (EDE, ETE, EME) using the observed endogenous data _ymdat_.

-The graphs ED0, ET0, EM0 contains the t-values graphs with respect to zero and the graphs ED1, ET1, EM1 contains t-values graphs with respect to the hypothesised model.
+The graphs ED0, ET0, EM0 contain the t-values graphs with respect to zero and the graphs ED1, ET1, EM1 contain t-values graphs with respect to the hypothesised model.

 The files IDE, ITE, IME show the individual effects for the respective individual.